pheymann/typedapi/docs/ExtendIt.md

 You can implement all type-classes or just a subset to override implementations provided by TypedApi.

 ### Define APIs with more than 10 input elements
-Right TypedApi is only able to support API definitions with at most 10 input elements.
+Right Typedapi is only able to support API definitions with at most 10 input elements.
 This is because [ApiCompilerOps](https://github.com/pheymann/typedapi/blob/master/client/src/main/scala/typedapi/client/ops/ApiCompilerOps.scala) and [FunctionApply](https://github.com/pheymann/typedapi/blob/master/server/src/main/scala/typedapi/server/FunctionApply.scala) only provide instances up to arity 10.

 If you need more you just have to provide an instance of these type-classes and you are good to go.